 How to tell if your parents are related using DNA

 Your parents are most likely to be related – even distantly – if they share common ancestral origins.
 Additionally, people who descend from endogamous communities will also be more likely to find that their parents share common ancestors.

 If you have done a DNA test, you can upload your DNA to Gedmatch and run your DNA through the “Are Your Parents Related” tool.
 If your DNA is already on Gedmatch, you can access this tool from your main homescreen.
 The only information that you need is your kit number.

 How can the “Are Your Parents Related” tool tell you whether your parents are likely related?

 Each human has 22 non-sex chromosomes, and we inherit one recombined copy of each chromosome from both of our parents.
 The “Are Your Parents Related” tool examines each of our chromosomes (in literally seconds) to see if there are “fully identical regions” where both copies of a chromosome match.

-Note: If both of your parents have done DNA tests, you don’t need to use this Gedmatch Genesis tool.
-Instead, you can use the Gedmatch Genesis One-to-One tool to see if your parents share matching DNA segments.
+Note: If both of your parents have done DNA tests, you don’t need to use this Gedmatch tool.
+Instead, you can use the Gedmatch One-to-One tool to see if your parents share matching DNA segments.

 Example of How Are Your Parents Related Results on Gedmatch for someone whose parents are related